-You’ve always been passionate about nature photography, or maybe you recently discovered a talent for capturing people in motion and want to turn it into a full-time gig.
+You’ve always been passionate about nature photography, or maybe you recently discovered a talent for capturing people in motion and want to turn it into a full-time photography business.

 But with the rise of camera-smartphones and Insta-addicts, it seems as though everyone is a photographer these days, and it can be that much harder to separate yourself from the rest of the crowd.
 You might know you have a real gift, but how do you make everyone else understand that?